Virchow Foundation

 German National Academy of Sciences Leopoldina

-Gerald Haug is a paleoclimatologist, marine geologist and paleoceanographer, studying the development of the Earth’s climate over thousands to millions of years.
-Haug analyses sediment cores from the sea floor and lakes, amongst several other climate archives.
+Gerald Haug is a paleoclimatologist, marine geologist and paleoceanographer.
+He studies the development of the Earth climate over thousands to millions of years.
+He analyses sediment cores from the sea floor and lakes, amongst several other climate archives.
 The chemical composition of the different sediment layers provides clues to the prevailing climatic conditions at the time of deposition.
 This allows quantitative reconstructions of past climate conditions and the underlying processes in the ocean, atmosphere and climate system.

 Academic and Professional Career